felipetovarhenao/bell-tutorials/public/markdown/12_keys.md

 ## What Are Keys?

-A key-value pair in _bell_ is a data structure that associates a key (symbol) with a value.
+A key-value pair in _bell_ is a data structure that associates a key with a value.
 This is similar to dictionaries or associative arrays in other programming languages.

 ### Syntax: